WildernessLabs/VSCode_Meadow_Extension/README.md

 This requires that you add `"debugServer": 4711` to the launch.json configuration of the Meadow project you are debugging in the hosted debug extension instance of VSCode.

-This does not allow you to debug the arbitrary commands sent to the vscode-meadow.exe process from the extension for things like getting a list of devices.
+This does not allow you to debug the arbitrary commands sent to the meadow-vscode.exe process from the extension for things like getting a list of devices.
 This will only allow you to debug the code path of a VSCode instance starting a Deploy/Debug session.